TransatAR-Dev-Team/TranslatAR/README.md

 1. Press the "Play" button (`▶`) at the top center of the Unity editor window to start the scene.

 2. A pop up with the headset simulator should appear.

    > The room you see in the pop up simulates the video passthrough feature of a real Meta Quest headset, where you would instead see your actual physical surroundings through the device's cameras.

    The text on the simulator screen will prompt you: *"Press and hold (B) or Left Click to record."*.

    Walk around with `W`, `A`, `S`, and `D` keys.
 Look around with the arrow keys.

 3. **Click your mouse inside the simulator window** to give it focus.

-4. **Press and hold the Left Mouse Button**.
+4. **Press and hold the `B` button**.
 The text will change to *"Recording..."*.
 Speak into your computer's microphone.

 5. **Release the Left Mouse Button**.
 The text will change to *"Processing audio..."*.